z-shell/docs/wiki/zi/01-introduction/Usage.md

 zi light tj/git-extras

 # Handle completions without loading any plugin, see "clist" command.
-# This one is to be ran just once, in interactive session.
+# This one is to be run just once, in an interactive session.
 zi creinstall %HOME/my_completions
 ```